truenas/documentation/content/Solutions/RemoteAccess.md

 After the installation completes and the App status changes to "Running", you can navigate back to your [ZeroTier Networks](https://my.zerotier.com/networks) list, and click on your network to see your TrueNAS system waiting for approval.

-Click to authorize TrueNAS and you will have successfully finished joined your TrueNAS system to a ZeroTier network.
+Click to authorize TrueNAS and you have successfully finished and joined your TrueNAS system to a ZeroTier network.

-Using the `Addresses` listed for TrueNAS, you can now reach your TrueNAS host, including Shares, Apps and other services from your other [ZeroTier clients](https://www.zerotier.com/download/) anywhere in the world.
+Using the **Addresses** listed for TrueNAS, you can reach your TrueNAS host, including shares, apps, and other services from your other [ZeroTier clients](https://www.zerotier.com/download/) anywhere in the world.